huggingface/blog/text-to-webapp.md

 const hfi = new HfInference('** YOUR TOKEN **')
 ```

-## UsiConfiguring the Inference Endpoint
+## Configuring the Inference Endpoint

-💡 **Note:** If you do not wish to pay for an endpoint instance for the purpose of this tutorial, you can skip this step and instead look at [the following code example](https://huggingface.co/spaces/jbilcke-hf/webapp-factory-any-model/blob/main/src/index.mts) that uses our free Inference API (please note that this will only work with smaller models perhaps less capable of code generation).
+💡 **Note:** If you don't want to pay for an Endpoint instance to do this tutorial, you can skip this step and look at [this free Inference API example](https://huggingface.co/spaces/jbilcke-hf/webapp-factory-any-model/blob/main/src/index.mts) instead.
+Please, note that this will only work with smaller models, which may not be as powerful.

-To deploy a new endpoint you can go to the [endpoint creation page](https://ui.endpoints.huggingface.co/new).
+To deploy a new Endpoint you can go to the [Endpoint creation page](https://ui.endpoints.huggingface.co/new).

 You will have to select `WizardCoder` in the **Model Repository** dropdown and make sure that a GPU instance large enough is selected: